otaheri/GrabNet/README.md

 This implementation:

+- Can run GrabNet on arbitrary objects provided by users (incl. computing on the fly the BPS representation for them).
+- Provides a quick and easy demo on google colab to generate grasps for any given object.
-- Can run GrabNet on the test objects of our dataset (with pre-computed object centering and BPS representation)
+- Can run GrabNet on the test objects of our dataset (with pre-computed object centering and BPS representation).
-- Can retrain GrabNet, allowing users to change details in the training configuration
+- Can retrain GrabNet, allowing users to change details in the training configuration.
-- Can run GrabNet on arbitrary objects provided by users (incl. computing on the fly the BPS representation for them)

 ## Requirements